-We draw attention to note 22 in the annual financial statements, which indicates that the company has anticipated the health risk of the COVID-19 virus and the declared South African national disaster to have a negative impact on future income.
-The events and conditions stated in the respective notes indicate that a material uncertainty exists that may cast significant doubt on the company's ability to continue as a going concern.
+We draw attention to note 22 in the annual financial statements, which indicates that management anticipate the health risk of the COVID-19 virus and the declared South African national disaster to have a negative impact on future income.
+The events and conditions stated in the respective notes indicate that a material uncertianty exists that may cast significant doubt on the company's ability to continue as a going concern.
 Our opinion is not modified in respect of this matter.